 Of the more notable businesses, Clifton Mineral Hot Springs and Bath House attracted many from around the region.
 Known for its thermal springs that fed directly into the building, the business had a steady flow of patrons, which benefited other businesses in Clifton as well.
 A rich social life sprang up, compared with that of larger cities.
 Attractions included theatres and opera houses which drew renowned talent to their stages.

 So it was not surprising that voters selected Clifton as the seat of the newly formed Greenlee County in 1909.
 A new courthouse and jail were completed in 1912.
-It was also around this time that Clifton peaked in population, with census numbers indicating 5,000, however it was likely more as numbers for Mexican and Chinese residents varied according to who was counting.
+It was also around this time that Clifton peaked in population, with census numbers indicating 5,000, however it was likely even higher, as numbers for Mexican and Chinese residents varied according to who was counting.

 In the years leading up to 1921 many of the mining operations were consolidated and firmly under the control of the Phelps Dodge Corporation, which had been a part owner in the Detroit Copper Company.
-Although the Stock Market Crash of 1929 ultimately resulted in the mines closing for 4 years, open pit mining brought back yet another boom and continued copper mining to this day.
+Although the Stock Market Crash of 1929 ultimately resulted in the mines closing for 4 years, open pit mining brought back yet another boom and copper copper mining continues to this day.

 Although there had been flooding in the past, few were as severe as the floods of 1972 and 1983, both of which did severe damage and hurt the local economy.
-Each time however, the people of Clifton have persevered.
+Each time, however, the people of Clifton have persevered.

-Also, Clifton and nearby Morenci are the setting for the Arizona Copper Mine Strike of 1983, which lasted nearly three years and resulted in the the governor calling in the National Guard, replacement of most of the striking workers and the largest decertification of Unions in U.S. History.
+Also, Clifton and nearby Morenci were the setting for the Arizona Copper Mine Strike of 1983, which lasted nearly three years and resulted in the governor calling in the National Guard, replacement of most of the striking workers and the largest decertification of Unions in U.S. History.
 In the latest data available, the mining operation at Clifton/Morenci is the 2nd largest in the world, beaten out only by Escondida, Chile.

-©Dave Alexander, Legends of America, updated May, 2017.
+©Dave Alexander, Legends of America, updated May 2019.